 Look at it this way.
 From my perspective, as a horn teacher, the mellophone is a gateway instrument to the horn.
 As such, it needs to be better taught and needs published resources.
 This new third edition of A Mello Catechism** has been updated extensively.
 Probably 1/4 of the old content was cut, but more than 1/3 of the book is now brand new content, which has transformed it from a somewhat quirky original edition into something closer to “The Art of Mellophone Playing.”

 A wide audience of potential readers (especially those new to the mellophone and hoping to build up their skills) will find much content of use to them.
-It is available now on Amazon here.
+And it is available now on Amazon for only $3.99!

 A Mello Catechism: A Guide to the World of Mellophones and Marching Horns, third edition